Henry IV, Holy Roman Emperor: Imperial coronation

 Henry led a small army to Italy in March 1081.
-His Italian supporters had defeated Matilda of Tuscany's troops in the previous year at the battle of Volta Mantovana, enabling him to reach Rome without resistance.
-The Romans, however, remained loyal to Pope Gregory VII and Henry had to withdraw to northern Italy in late June.
-He began negotiations with the envoys of the Byzantine Emperor Alexios I Komnenos about an alliance against Robert Guiscard.
-He granted privileges to Lucca and Pisa, releasing them from Matilda's lordship.
-While Henry was in Italy, the Saxons invaded Franconia.
-Henry's southern German opponents elected Welf's kinsman, Hermann of Salm, king at a poorly attended assembly early in August.
-The Saxons only paid homage to Hermann four months later.
+His supporters' earlier victory over Matilda of Tuscany allowed him to reach Rome, but the Romans remained loyal to Gregory VII and forced him to withdraw to northern Italy.
+He negotiated with envoys of the Byzantine Emperor Alexios I Komnenos about an alliance against Robert Guiscard and released Lucca and Pisa from Matilda's lordship.
+While Henry was in Italy, the Saxons invaded Franconia and his southern German opponents elected Hermann of Salm king, although Saxon support for Hermann came only months later.